X-O1/sayv/README.md

 # SAYV

-A modular savings account that issues advances on yield, built for non-blockchain-native users.
+A Peer-to-Peer Marketplace for Time-Shifted Yield